Sautéed veggies and meat in a light and easy gravy, topped with hearty mashed potatoes and cheese… an epic meal that also reheats great the next day!

 - Over medium-high heat, bring a large pot of water to boil.
-Add the potatoes and let cook for 15 minutes or until the potatoes are fork tender.
-Drain and set aside.
+Add the potatoes and let cook for 15 minutes or until the potatoes are fork-tender.

-- Meanwhile, in a large skillet, melt 1 tablespoon of butter, over medium-high heat.
-Add the turkey and onion, cook for 6 minutes, breaking up the meat with a spoon, until the meat is browned and the onions have softened
+- While the potatoes cook, in a large skillet, melt the butter over medium-high heat.
+Add the turkey and onion.
+Cook for 6 minutes, breaking up the meat with a spatula as it cooks.

-- Add the carrots, tomato paste, Worcestershire sauce, and garlic to the skillet, season with 1 teaspoon of salt.
-Cook for 7 to 9 minutes or until the carrots are tender.
+- Add the carrots, tomato paste, Worcestershire sauce, garlic, and remaining salt to the meat.
+Cook for 9 minutes or until the carrots are softened.

-- Spread the mashed potatoes over the top of the turkey mixture and simmer for about 3 minutes, or until the potatoes are heated through.
-Garnish with chives and serve.
+- Spread the mashed potatoes over the turkey mixture and top with the remaining Parmesan cheese.
+Simmer for 3 to 5 minutes or until the potatoes are heated through.

 - Remove from heat, top with chives, and serve.